Edit

 Restrictions and Considerations

-• Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
+• Trusted workspace access is supported for workspaces in any Fabric F SKU capacity.

-• You can only use trusted workspace access in OneLake shortcuts and data pipelines.
+• You can only use trusted workspace access in OneLake shortcuts, data pipelines, and the T-SQL COPY statement.
 To securely access storage accounts from Fabric Spark, see Managed private endpoints for Fabric.

-• If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity lower than F64, trusted workspace access will stop working after an hour.
+• If a workspace with a workspace identity is migrated to a non-Fabric capacity, or to a non-F SKU Fabric capacity, trusted workspace access will stop working after an hour.

 • Pre-existing shortcuts created before October 10, 2023 don't support trusted workspace access.